 GEOG 397 convenes for the first time at University Park in Fall 2018

-In his decade of teaching at Penn State, geography professor Alex Klippel has seen immersive technologies disrupt everything at the University from education to research to outreach.
+University Park, Pa. –In his decade of teaching at Penn State, geography professor Alex Klippel has seen immersive technologies disrupt everything at the University from education to research to outreach.
 His belief in the power of this machinery to improve the learning process guided his creation of GEOG 397: Immersive Technologies – Transforming Society through Digital Innovation.

-“I created one of the first upper-level courses on [Virtual Reality] and 3D modeling, and I want to share my fascination for immersive technologies with students at all levels,” Klippel said of the brand-new general education course he created alongside instructional designer Amy Kuntz.
+“I created one of the first upper-level courses on [Virtual Reality] and 3D modeling and I want to share my fascination for immersive technologies with students at all levels,” Klippel said of the brand-new general education course he created alongside instructional designer Amy Kuntz.
 “Thanks to generous support and marvelous collaboration [with the Teaching and Learning with Technology department] we are able to advance immersive learning at Penn State and share it with a wider audience.”

 Klippel and Kuntz have crafted a course designed to attract a broad range of disciplines from earth sciences to education to architecture to engineering and beyond.
 Adding to GEOG 397’s extensive appeal is its lack of prerequisites.
-Through the course’s lectures and labs, students will experience creating their own immersive experiences, designing 3D models, capturing 360° images, and learning the theories behind immersion, presence, and realism.
+Through the course’s lectures and labs, students will experience creating their own immersive experiences, designing 3D models, capturing 360°images, and learning the theories behind immersion, presence, and realism.

-Technology’s rapid evolution, and the lowering barriers to immersive equipment, make the professional landscape for college graduates an ambiguous one.
+Technology’s rapid evolution, and the lowering entry points to immersive equipment, make the professional landscape for college graduates an ambiguous one.
 Studies show that a significant number of jobs in the coming decades don’t currently exist.
 Klippel’s aim for his new course is to appeal to a broad range of students and give them an entry point to knowledge powerful enough to alter everyday life.

 “[At the end of the course] students will have an overview of all the different ways immersive experiences are changing our lives; from analyzing crime scenes to training surgeons to virtually touring the world,” Klippel noted.